onzag/itemize/docs/basics/server-env-variables.md

 Use this in development when running a dev environment in order to enable elasticseach to property connect when using certificates, it is used as `NODE_TLS_REJECT_UNAUTHORIZED=0`

 If you don't wish to do this you should save your http certificate so that it can connect, however, every dev environment has a different certificate making it painful in practique.

+## REFRESH_ADMIN_PASSWORD

+Default `false`

+If you forget your main admin password with user `admin` you can use this variable to establish a brand new password for it